PaulCapestany/nostr_threads/README.md

     ```shell
     curl http://localhost:8081/healthz
     ```
+   - `HEAD` requests are also supported for lightweight probes.
 4. Configure `nostr_site` to interact with `nostr_threads`.

 By default the service listens on `0.0.0.0:8081` when `NOSTR_THREADS_ADDR` is unset.